 What does the PHI flag do?

 Turning on the PHI flag at the org level enables additional behavior in the system -- specifically the flag now prohibits PHI projects from being made public.
 This flag propagates to jobs and tokens to protect PHI.

 If a project is marked as containing PHI (a "PHI project"), the project will be subject to the following protective restrictions:

 Objects in the project cannot be copied to other projects that are not marked as containing PHI ("non-PHI projects")

 Jobs that run in non-PHI projects will not be able to access any data that can only be found in PHI projects

 Job email notifications sent from the project will refer to objects by object ID instead of name for extra security, and other information in the notification may be elided.
 You will need to log in to DNAnexus to view the complete message.

 Only projects with billing accounts set to an organization can be marked as containing PHI.
-For more information about enabling PHI Data Protection features for your organization, see this page.
+To learn more read how to enable PHI Data Protection features.

 Project sponsorship allows a user or org (the "initial Sponsor") to sponsor the storage cost for data objects stored in a project until the sponsorship end date.
 During the sponsorship period, other users may copy and store the data in their own projects without incurring storage charges.